This is where the story starts.

 A seat in the rooms where the cross-industry workforce agenda is shaped

-The Alliance will convene the CEOs of Founding Circle organizations at launch — the first time the leaders of these industries will have stood together, publicly, around a shared workforce narrative.
+The Alliance will convene the decision-makers of Founding Circle organizations at launch — the leaders empowered to commit their organizations, standing together publicly, for the first time, around a shared workforce narrative.
 The convening is both a public moment and a working session: the public signal that an industry is speaking together, and the private architecture that makes sustained collective voice possible.

-Founding Circle members are the only organizations whose CEOs are in that room.
+Founding Circle members are the only organizations in that room.

 Let's talk.